• Home

 NEW PUBLIC KIOSK AND TABLE

 The Hwy 166 entrance to the Chimineas Ranch got a new kiosk in September to welcome visitors and provide information about the property.
 Two boxes attached to the kiosk hold the access permits visitors need to fill out before they enter the property.
-There is also a new picnic table so there is a place to sit to fill out those access forms.
+There is also a new picnic table so there is a place to sit to fill out those forms.

 KIOSK (CONTINUED)

 This project was completed through a public-private partnership between the California Department of Fish and Wildlife and the Chimineas Ranch Foundation and was funded by a grant from the San Fernando Valley Chapter of the Rocky Mountain Elk Foundation with additional funding from Mike and Kathleen Post.
-Thanks to everyone who helped to make this great addition for public access possible!
+Thanks to all who helped to make this great addition for public access possible!

 MAINTAINING SECURITY